-An initial franchise fee received by a franchisor will generally constitute "gross income" for the franchisor.
+An initial fee received by a franchisor will generally constitute "gross income" for the franchisor.

-An initial franchise fee is usually paid to the franchisor in the form of an up-front lump sum payment.
-This fee is paid by the franchisee for the use of the franchisor's intellectual property and business processes, as well as the right to trade in an exclusive use area.
-The initial franchise fee is thus regarded as the product or fruit derived by a franchisor from putting its capital assets to productive use and is therefore not a receipt of a capital nature.
-An initial franchise fee received by a franchisor will thus form part of the gross income of the franchisor.
+The initial fee paid by a franchisee to the franchisor is usually in the form of an up-front lump sum payment.
+As noted above, the initial fee is paid by the franchisee for the acquisition of the right to use the franchisor's intellectual property and business processes (including the operational standards and procedures), as well as the right to trade in an exclusive use area.
+The initial fee is thus regarded as the product or fruit derived by a franchisor from putting its capital assets to productive use and is therefore not regarded as a receipt of a capital nature.
+An initial fee received by a franchisor will thus form part of the gross income of the franchisor.

-In ITC 173811 the taxability of an initial franchise fee received by a franchisor was determined by assessing whether the receipt was a gain made by an operation of business in carrying out a scheme of profit-making.
-An initial franchise fee had been paid to the franchisor for the use of the franchisor's "identifications" (trade mark, designs, advertising matter, signage, and the like) and "know-how" (technical information relating to planning, setting-up and operating the franchisor's know-how).
-It was held that the franchisor's intellectual property and business processes, that continued to be held by it, had been productively used by the franchisor to earn income from the granting of the right of their use.
-The initial franchise fee was therefore held to constitute gross income.
+In ITC 1738 the taxability of an initial fee received by a franchisor was determined by assessing whether the receipt was a gain made by an operation of business in carrying out a scheme of profit-making.
+An initial fee had been paid to the franchisor for the use of the franchisor's "identifications" (trademark, designs, advertising matter, signage, and the like) and "know-how" (technical information relating to planning, setting-up and operating the franchisor's know-how).
+It was held that the franchisor's intellectual property and business processes, that continued to be owned by it, had been productively used by the franchisor to earn income from the granting of the right of their use.
+The initial fee was therefore held to constitute gross income.

-As the court in ITC 173812 had concluded that the initial franchise fee constituted gross income, it was held that it was unnecessary to decide if the initial franchise fee fell within the ambit of paragraphs (g) or (gA) of the definition of "gross income".
+As the court in ITC $1738^{21}$ had concluded that the initial franchise fee constituted gross income, it was held that it was unnecessary to decide if the initial franchise fee fell within the ambit of paragraphs (g) or (gA) of the definition of "gross income".
 Paragraph (g) brings within the ambit of gross income any premium or consideration in the nature of a premium for, amongst other things, the use of any patent, design, trade mark or copyright, or for the use of any model, pattern, plan, formula or process or any other property of a similar nature.

-It is settled law that the meaning of "premium or consideration in the nature of a premium" means an amount paid over and above any royalty or in lieu thereof.13 Paragraph (gA) in turn, provides that any amount received or accrued by a taxpayer as consideration for imparting, or undertaking to impart, any technical, industrial or commercial knowledge or information, or any assistance in respect of such knowledge or information, constitutes gross income.
+As noted above, it is settled law that the meaning of "premium or consideration in the nature of a premium" means an amount paid in addition to, or in lieu of, any recurrent expenditure paid for the use of the assets referred to in the provision.
+Paragraph (gA), in turn, provides that any amount received or accrued by a taxpayer as consideration (that is, the consideration not need be in the nature of a premium) for imparting, or undertaking to impart, any technical, industrial or commercial knowledge or information, or any assistance in respect of such knowledge or information, constitutes gross income.